triton-inference-server/python_backend/README.md

 These properties will allow Triton to load the model with [minimal model configuration](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#minimal-model-configuration) in absence of a configuration file.
 This function returns the `pb_utils.ModelConfig` object with these properties.

-Note: All the objects in this function will go out of scope after exiting.
-Should not store any objects in this function.
+Users can use `pb_utils.as_dict` function to gain read-only access to the `pb_utils.ModelConfig` object.
+The `pb_utils.ModelConfig` object being returned from here will be used as the final configuration for the model.

+Note: The Python interpreter used to invoke this function will be destroyed upon returning from this function and as a result none of the objects created here will be available in the `initialize`, `execute`, or `finalize` functions.

 ### `initialize`